lakshmipathyarjun6/fast-MPN-COV/README.md

 9. (In container) Set the path of the pretrained model environment variable (export R50=/workspace/fmpnc/trained_models/mpncovresnet50-15991845.pth)

+10. Change the benchmark and num_classes variables in finetune.sh to the correct values.

-10. ENSURE THAT PROCESS IS BEING RUN IN TMUX SESSION!!!
+11. ENSURE THAT PROCESS IS BEING RUN IN TMUX SESSION!!!
 Then start training (cd fmpnc && sh finetune.sh)